-Kidney beans are a staple in most pantries.
+Kidney beans (also known as red beans) are a staple in most pantries.
 For us, we use them all year round in every sort of dish from chili to burritos to pasta salads.
 We even pureed some to give to our daughter for one of her first foods.

 This post contains affiliate links.
 If you use these links to buy something we may earn a commission.
 Thanks.

-Kidney beans are high in fibre and protein, they have a good amount of iron and magnesium, and they have complex carbs that make you feel full longer.
+Kidney beans are high in fiber and protein, they have a good amount of iron and magnesium, and they have complex carbs that make you feel full longer.

 I wanted to grow kidney beans at this point in our lives mostly to see how it works first hand.
 We also grew black beans and all the steps are the same for both.
 Dried beans are relatively cheap to buy in bulk right now so I’m not sure if we will continue to grow them every year.

-Having the knowledge of how to grow kidney beans, how they are dried, and how to store them gives me a sense of security.
+Having the knowledge of how to grow kidney beans, how to dry kidney beans, and how to store kidney beans gives me a sense of security.
 We live in a ever changing world and the more knowledge you can collect the better off you are.

 Get new articles directly in your inbox!